naknode/finni-takehome/readme.md

 - Install pnpm `npm install -g pnpm`.

-- In root folder: run `pnpm install`.
+- Run `pnpm install` to install all workspace package modules.

-- Then run `pnpm prisma:start` to have your database in sync with the Prisma schema
+- Then run `pnpm prisma:start` to have your database in sync with the Prisma schema.

-- Go to `/server` folder, and create the `.env` file from the `.env.template` file with your PostgreSQL credentials.

-- Copy the `client/.env.template` env file to `client/.env` (Port 3000 might be taken?)
+- Copy the `.env.template` env file from both `client/` and `server/` to their respective `.env` files and modify accordingly.

-- Back in the root folder, run `pnpm dev` and you're good to go.
+- Finally, run `pnpm dev` and you're good to go.

 > (Optional): Run `pnpm run prisma:seed` in `/server` to generate example data